TomLouisKeller/contractions/data/expand/README.md

 ## no_apostrophe_single_contractions.json

 homophones
-Some contractions result in actual words if the apostroph is removed.
+Some contractions result in actual words if the apostrophe is removed.
 Those contractions were removed.
 "Ill": "I will",
 "hell": "he will",